From Saint Lucia, to Nisse, to hidden almonds, Christmas in Scandinavia is a magical (if complicated) affair…

-At 4pm on Christmas Eve church services are held so neighbours can come together and listen to the Christmas sermon, while giving their pets a chance to talk amongst themselves at home.
-Families then unite at 6pm for the Christmas feast, usually consisting of roast duck, goose or pork, served with boiled or sweet potatoes, beetroot and cranberry sauce.
+As in most of Europe, Danes have their main celebration on Christmas Eve.
+At 4pm on Christmas Eve church services are held so neighbours can come together, listen to the Christmas sermon and give their pets a chance to chat at home.
+Families unite at 6pm for the Christmas feast, usually roast duck, goose or pork, served with boiled or sweet potatoes, beetroot and cranberry sauce.
 For pudding, in a tradition repeated on New Year’s Eve, Danes eat risalamande (rice pudding with almonds).
-All but one of the almonds have been ground, so the lucky finder of the whole almond is awarded a marzipan pig and will be blessed with good luck for the next year.
-After the feast the candles on the Christmas tree (normally decorated with Danish flags) are lit, and the family sing carols and Christmas songs.
+All but one of the almonds have been ground, so the lucky finder of a whole almond is awarded a marzipan pig and will be blessed with good luck for the next year.
+After the feast, the candles on the Christmas tree (normally decorated with Danish flags) are lit, and the family dance round it singing carols

-Christmas Eve is also when presents are exchanged, with Christmas Day reserved primarily for church services and the king’s address to the nation on national television.
-More than 50 per cent of the population also tune in to a special episode of Donald Duck: Kalle Anka och hans vänner önskar god jul (Donald Duck and His Friends Wish You a Happy Christmas).
+Christmas Eve, as in most countries, is when Swedes have their main Christmas feast.
+Unlike most other countries, however, Swedes eat their Julbord buffet at lunchtime.
+Herring, cold meats (including turkey and julskinka (Christmas ham), meatballs, jellied pigs’ feet and drop i grytan (bread dipped in the juices of the roast turkey) are eaten, then washed down with glögg (mulled wine).
+Christmas Eve is also when presents are exchanged, with Christmas Day reserved primarily for church services and the king’s address to the nation, though more than 50 per cent of the population also tune in to a special episode of Donald Duck: Donald Duck Kalle Anka och hans vänner önskar god jul (Donald Duck and His Friends Wish You a Happy Christmas).

-Nowadays Christmas in Norway closely resembles Christmas in its Scandinavian neighbours, but some traditions remain uniquely Norwegian.
-These include the custom of leaving a sheaf of wheat out for the birds during Advent, as well as a bowl of porridge for Nisse on Christmas Eve, to guard the farm animals.
+Christmas wasn’t celebrated in Norway until as late as 1100, when the country was Christianised.
+Nowadays, Norwegian Christmas closely resembles Christmas in the other Scandinavian countries, but some traditions remain unique.
+These include leaving a sheaf of wheat out for the birds during Advent, and a bowl of porridge for Nisse on Christmas Eve (to guard the farm animals).

-Dinner on Christmas Eve usually consists of pork or mutton ribs served with surkal (finely chopped white or red cabbage cooked with caraway seeds and vinegar) and potatoes.
-After dinner presents are exchanged, and the next morning more presents are found under the tree, given by Father Christmas (Julenissen) or small gnomes (nissen) (occasionally from both!)
+Carol singing is popular and children often dress up as characters from the Nativity, travelling from house to house singing.
+An array of cakes and biscuits are made during Advent, one of Norway’s most popular being the Julekake (Hole Cake), combining raisins, candied peel and cardamom.
+Porridge is eaten at lunchtime on Christmas Eve, served with butter, sugar and cinnamon.
+Dinner that evening consists usually of pork or mutton ribs served with surkal (finely chopped white or red cabbage cooked with caraway seeds and vinegar) and potatoes.
+After dinner, presents from friends and family are exchanged, and the next morning more presents are found under the tree, given by Father Christmas (Julenissen) or small gnomes (nissen) (occasionally both).